 Can an annuity be passed on to heirs?

 Yes, an annuity can be passed on to heirs.
 However, some rules and regulations must be followed to do so.
 First, you will need to name a beneficiary for your annuity.
 This can be done when you first purchase the annuity or after that.
-You will also need to specify the type of payout you want your beneficiary to receive.
-For example, you can have them receive the annuity payments in a lump sum or installments.
-Finally, you must specify what should happen to the payments if you die before the annuity is fully paid out.
-Once you have taken all these steps, you can pass your annuity to your heirs.
+You must also specify the type of payout you want your beneficiary to receive.

 Are annuities part of an estate?